Acquiring and Merchant Acquiring Services 01 1

 Payment services are more loyal to small businesses and online sellers, offer more flexible terms and a wider choice of payment systems.
 However, their service fees are higher.

-Regardless of whether the acquirer chosen is a bank or a payment system, the criteria to look out for are the same:
+Whatever the selected acquirer is—a bank or a payment system, criteria to look out for are the same:

 • speed and ease of connection;